keldefrawy/keldefrawy.github.io/knowledge/index.md

     <header class="knowledge-section-heading">
       <p class="knowledge-section-label">Research landscape</p>
       <h2 id="research-landscape-heading">Five connected areas of work</h2>
-      <p>Select an area to see its broad themes, recurring paper topics, and related research.</p>
+      <p>Select one of the five primary areas, or an overlapping cross-cutting collection, to see its themes and related research.</p>
     </header>

     <div class="knowledge-landscape__map" aria-label="Five research areas grouped into Methods and Foundations and Security Domains">